jonathanbossenger/block-theme-course/module-05/01-Download-and-Store.md

 ## Downloading a Web Font

 There are many sites around the web to download custom web fonts from.
-Google Fonts is a common place for theme authors, so we will uses it throughout this lesson.
+Google Fonts is a common place for theme authors, so we will use it throughout this lesson.

 To get started, head over to the [Google Fonts](https://fonts.google.com/) website and browse for a font as shown in the following screenshot: